 Courtyard gardens, surrounded on all four sides by walls, are lifesavers for cramped spaces.
 They preserve privacy while welcoming in sunlight.
 They make even the smallest indoor room feel larger.
 We’ve collected 10 of our favorites:

-Above: In a densely concentrated neighborhood of modest homes and businesses, this Austin home by Alterstudio Architecture is private on the outside while providing communal outdoor space via an internal courtyard.
-All the rooms adjacent to the courtyard have natural ventilation and light.
+Above: In a densely populated neighborhood of modest homes and businesses, this Austin, TX home by Alterstudio Architecture has an internal courtyard for privacy and to create communal outdoor space.
+All the adjacent rooms have natural ventilation and light.

 Above: London architects Stiff + Trevillion turned a Victorian vicarage into a single-family home.
 The resulting part-Gothic, part-modern home features a skylit courtyard to ease the transition from the interior portion of the home to the exterior.
 See more of the firm’s new/old aesthetic in A Victorian Remodel with an Industrial Edge.

-For even more courtyard gardens, see A Secret Courtyard Garden in Piccadilly, Ancient Tree Ferns Included and LA Confidential: A Private Courtyard Garden Goes Luxe on a Budget.
+- A Secret Courtyard Garden in Piccadilly, Ancient Tree Ferns Included